Bank of Azad Jammu and Kashmir

-Bank of Azad Jammu & Kashmir is the state-owned bank of Government of Azad Kashmir which is based in Muzaffarabad, Azad Kashmir.
+Bank of Azad Jammu & Kashmir (BAJK) is a state-owned commercial bank operated by the Government of Azad Jammu and Kashmir, with its headquarters in Muzaffarabad.
 It was founded in 2005.

-BAJK has a network of 84 branches.
+As of July 2025, BAJK had a network of 88 branches.

+History

+BAJK entered into an agreement with a consortium of national and international companies for the procurement of core banking and digital channels software.
+It also signed a MoU with Silverlake.

 Assets

-The total assets of the bank reached in the first six months of the 2022 calendar year.
+The total assets of the bank reached and deposits in the first 9 months of the 2025 calendar year as said by Ghulamullah Kiyani, spokesperson of BAJK.